AliHazem771/Power-BI-Project-2/README.md

 ## Overview

-This Power BI dashboard visualizes key metrics related to revenue, fees, and marketing spend.
-Originally created as an Excel dashboard, it has been transformed into a dynamic Power BI dashboard for enhanced data analysis and visualization.
+This Power BI dashboard visualises key metrics related to revenue, fees, and marketing spend.
+Originally created as an Excel dashboard, it has been transformed into a dynamic Power BI dashboard for enhanced data analysis and visualisation.

 ## Dashboard Components

 - **Revenue Metrics**: Displays total revenue versus total target, allowing for quick assessment of performance against goals.
 - **Bar Chart**: Illustrates the revenue breakdown by various segments, highlighting areas of opportunity and performance.
 - **Line Graphs**: Show trends over time for revenue and marketing spend, providing insights into seasonal patterns and growth.
-- **Scatter Plot**: Analyzes the relationship between revenue and marketing spend, helping to identify effective marketing strategies.
+- **Scatter Plot**: Analyses the relationship between revenue and marketing spend, helping to identify effective marketing strategies.

 ## Insights